scalafx/scalafx/README.md

 [![Build Status](https://travis-ci.org/scalafx/scalafx.svg?branch=master)](https://travis-ci.org/scalafx/scalafx)   [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.scalafx/scalafx_2.11/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.scalafx/scalafx_2.11) [![Scaladoc](http://javadoc-badge.appspot.com/org.scalafx/scalafx_2.11.svg?label=scaladoc)](http://javadoc-badge.appspot.com/org.scalafx/scalafx_2.11)

-ScalaFX is a UI DSL written within the Scala Language that sits on top of JavaFX 8 and JavaFX 2.2.
+ScalaFX is a UI DSL written within the Scala Language that sits on top of JavaFX.
 This means that every ScalaFX application is also a valid Scala application.
-By extension it supports full interoperability with Java and can run anywhere the Java Virtual Machine (JVM) and JavaFX 8 or JavaFX 2.2 are supported.
+By extension it supports full interoperability with Java and can run anywhere the Java Virtual Machine (JVM) and JavaFX are supported.

 ## Getting Started

-There are three branches of ScalaFX: v.8.0 supporting JavaFX 8 (Java 8), v.10 supporting JavaFX 10 (Java 10), and
-v.2.2 supporting JavaFX 2.x (Java 7).
+There are four branches of ScalaFX: v.8.0 supporting JavaFX 8 (Java 8), v.10 supporting JavaFX 10 (Java 10), v.11 supporting JavaFX 11 (Java 11 or Java 10), and v.2.2 supporting JavaFX 2.x (Java 7).

 ScalaFX binaries are published in the Maven Central repository:
 [http://search.maven.org/#search|ga|1|scalafx](http://search.maven.org/#search%7Cga%7C1%7Cscalafx)

+ScalaFX source code is using the SBT build system.
+For information on building with SBT see `README-SBT.txt`.

+The official web site for ScalaFX is http://scalafx.org.

+### ScalaFX Dependencies

+#### ScalaFX 8
 To use ScalaFX with SBT and Java 8 add following dependency (to use the latest scalafx you might need Java version at least 1.8.40):